ssathya/SridharBlog/content/posts/AWS Systems Manager.md

 date = '2025-03-15T11:30:50-04:00'
 draft = false
-title = 'Using AWS Systems Manager in a docker image' tags = ['programming', 'aws'] categories = ['dot-net', 'aws']
+title = 'Using AWS Systems Manager in a docker image' weight = 3 tags = ['programming', 'aws'] categories = ['dot-net', 'aws']
 +++

+## What is this?

-I had issues using AWS Systems Manager in a docker container; I wanted to pass my login credentials via environment variables.
+I had issues using AWS Systems Manager in Docker, and I didn't see any examples of how people use Systems Manager within a Docker container; I wanted to pass my login credentials via environment variables.
 Systems Manager does not use environment variables like AWS_ACCESS_KEY_ID,  AWS_SECRET_ACCESS_KEY, etc. and I didn't see any examples of how people use Systems Manager within a docker image.

-This is the way I solved it and yes it works!
+This is the way I solved it, and yes, it works!

+## Sample code

 ```cs
 using Amazon.Extensions.NETCore.Setup;
 using Amazon.Runtime;